 Where will I be based?

 The RAF has bases for intelligence all over the UK and abroad.
-All intelligence personnel at some point will be required to complete training courses at RAF Chicksands, but what exactly this entails and where you will go on from there is dependent on your role and what each base currently requires.
-Speak with your local AFCO for more information.
+All intelligence personnel at some point will be required to complete training courses at MOD Chicksands, but what exactly this entails and where you will go on from there is dependent on your role and what each base currently requires.
+Contact us for more information.